 Jeff Bezos, CEO, Amazon

 You don't need to be Jeff Bezos to have a customer-centric approach.
 Yet many companies pay little attention to their customers before making decisions about their brand and how they approach the design of their websites, applications or platforms.
-Beyond the confines of internal marketing meetings, why are so many design decisions made, without considering customer preferences and expectations?
+Beyond the confines of internal marketing meetings, why are so many tactical decisions made – that impact brand equity – without first considering customer expectations?

 Take for example, a mid-size company that briefed us to refresh their brand identity and website.
 Yes, the time had come for a brand refresh, but their insistence on using social media to “build brand engagement”, was entirely at odds with their largest client-base - typically 50-60 somethings - that used Twitter and Instagram about as frequently as their children phoned them from a landline.

 It was only by identifying the real-world behaviours of their customers - they preferred face-to-face meetings, events and reading industry related news to sharing selfies - that we were able to make sure their brand was positioned and designed with the right tone of voice and promoted in the right context.

 Then, there was the launch of a brand new set of off-line services and products by a large company.
 With resounding commitment to their cause, we were briefed to create a simple on-brand website and then re-briefed to create a sophisticated digital platform, more than doubling the project budget and delivery deadline.
 All this, before the business had spoken to even a single potential customer?